philipturner/ue5-nanite-macos/README.md

 Disk space started getting eaten up and I could not find which folder was consuming increasingly more disk space. `~/Documents/UnrealEngine` stayed constant at 199 GB, while <b>Menu Bar >  > About This Mac > Storage</b> showed a gigabyte being consumed every ~10 seconds.
 I had to reboot my Mac, reset the `UnrealEngine` directory, and recompile with Xcode 13.
 Nanite doesn't require Metal 3 functionality, so Xcode 14 beta is not necessary.

+To launch the Unreal Editor inside Xcode (where I can debug its crashes), I copied an project from ~/Documents/Unreal Projects`.
+I pasted it into `~/Documents/UnrealEngine/UnrealEngine` and renamed its encapsulating folder from `UnrealProject1` to `YES`.
+Then, I renamed the `.uproject` it contains from `UnrealProject1.uproject` to `YES.uproject`.
+This successfully bypassed the `YES/YES.uproject` failure described in a previous section.

 </details>

 ## Modifications to UE5